 Each additional minute of recharge time for the electric car is valued negatively at 0.45 Euro.
 Interestingly, the WTP for recharge time of the plug-in hybrid is even more negative at -0.79 Euro per minute.
 This is somewhat counterintuitive since the plug-in car has an alternative fuelling option besides electric charging.
 Due to this greater flexibility of the plug-in hybrid it would seem logical that the WTP for an increase in fuel time would be lower for the plug-in than for the electric car.
 A possible explanation could be that people with a severe dislike of large recharge times will more often choose a plug-in hybrid than an electric car, implying their large willingness to pay for recharge time reductions shows up in the recharge time coefficient for plug-in hybrid cars.
-The WTP for fuel time for fuel cell cars is much more negative than for electric or plug-in vehicle at home can be used for other activities, whereas the time spent to drive to and refuel at a fuel cell station will generally be considered as lost time.
+The WTP for fuel time for fuel cell cars is much more negative than for electric and plug-in cars.
+This is plausible since the time necessary for recharging an electric or plug-in vehicle at home can be used for other activities, whereas the time spent to drive to and refuel at a fuel cell station will generally be considered as lost time.
 The same argument applies when comparing VOT values for recharge time with the VOT estimate for additional detour time, which is much higher.
 A minute of additional detour time is valued negatively at 6.70 Euro per month and is comparable to the VOT for refuelling time of fuel cell vehicles.